 Centralized Reporting Website

 The university has a central website for reporting various types of concerns and appeals as well as options for external reports.
-The individual making the report selects their role as either student, faculty/staff, or parent/alumnus/other; pull-down options on the specific page connect users directly to the appropriate reporting form, email address, or other contact information to make reporting easy and efficient.
-The university encourages reports to help ensure a safe and welcoming community and to support the core values of the university.
+The individual making the report selects their role as either student, faculty/staff, or parent/alumnus/other.
 If you have questions or concerns about reporting processes, contact the Compliance & Equity Office.

 There are certain situations that you are required to report to others, including threats and acts of violence and reports of certain crimes or sexual harassment.
 Review information about these mandatory reporting requirements.